thoughtspot/thoughtspot.github.io/_admin/ts-cloud/business-user-onboarding.md

 ---
 title: [Business User onboarding]
-last_updated: 7/15/2020
+last_updated: 7/23/2020
 toc: false
 summary: "Business users view data insights to inform and support critical business decisions."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 When you begin using ThoughtSpot, the onboarding process starts automatically.
-You choose your persona, either *analyst* or *business user*.
-When you select *business user*, the business user onboarding begins, and guides you through a few basic scenarios.
+You choose your persona, based on how you use ThoughtSpot.
+As a *business user*, you use ThoughtSpot to search and analyze data to help inform your business decisions.
+When you select the *business user* persona, the business user onboarding begins, and guides you through a few basic scenarios.

 ![Business user or analyst screen]({{ site.baseurl }}/images/onboarding-select-business-user.png "Business user or analyst screen")